 Transcriber's note.
-The tree above was an attempt by Sabine to show that all the nations of the world were descended from biblical characters
+The tree above was an attempt by Sabine to show that all the nations of the world were descended from biblical characters x Armnus29 one of the Argonauts (Alrius)

 Elishah or Elius.
 Homer does not mention Elis